Display¶

 When this technique is used, the application draws in the partial buffer.
 To flush the drawings, the content of the partial buffer is copied to the display (to its internal memory or to a complete buffer from which the display reads).

 If the display does not have its own internal memory and if the device does not have enough RAM to allocate a complete buffer, then it is not possible to use a partial buffer.
-In that case, only the Direct buffer mode can be used.
+In that case, only the direct buffer policy can be used.

 The implementation should follow these steps:

-- Then, to flush the drawings on the screen, the data of the partial buffer is sent to the display (either copied to its internal memory or to the complete buffer in RAM).
+Then, to flush the drawings on the screen, the data of the partial buffer is flushed to the display (either copied to its internal memory or the complete buffer in RAM).

-- Finally, a synchronization is required before starting the next drawing operation.
+Finally, synchronization is required before starting the next drawing operation.

 This technique is interesting when the copy time is long.
-The downside is that it requires more RAM or to reduce the size of the partial buffers.
+The downside is that it either requires more RAM or requires reducing the size of the partial buffers.

 Using a dual partial buffer has no impact on the application code.

-Likewise, the Painter.drawDisplayRegion() API can not be used in partial buffer mode.
+Likewise, the Painter.drawDisplayRegion() API can not be used in partial buffer policy.
 Indeed, this API reads the content of the back buffer in order to draw a region of the display.
-Instead of relying on the drawings which were performed previously, this API should be avoided and the drawings should be performed again.
+Instead of relying on the drawings that were performed previously, this API should be avoided, and the drawings should be performed again.

 Using a partial buffer can have a significant impact on animation performance.
 Refer to Animations for more information on the development of animations in an application.